Doomlazer/SQ3-TUCR-EPP/README.md

 ## What is this?

 A mod for the DOS version of Space Quest III.
 It adds new planets to the Aluminum Mallard's scanner.
 Currently, there are two new planets appearing in sectors 23 and 27.
-Both planets can be landed on, but are mostly proof of concepts that will change drastically with future updates.
+Both planets can be visited, but are mostly proof of concepts that will change drastically with future updates.

 <img src="pics/23.png"  width="600" alt="AquaVelveeta seen for the first time.">